2mas-magalhaes/2mas-magalhaes/README.md

 - **Distributed and concurrent programming** — understanding real-world system constraints
 - **Rapid prototyping with discipline** — speed + maintainability + testability

-## Philosophy

-**On AI and Coding:**
-> "I understand software fundamentals, and I use AI tools to build, debug, document, and iterate faster."

-Not "vibe coding."
-Not "prompt engineering."
-Engineering with AI as a tool.

-**On Learning:**
-> "Formal music training taught me that mastery requires consistent practice, long-term thinking, and disciplined iteration—principles that apply equally to software."

 ## What I'm Looking For